IlIllII/CLRS/Part1/readme.md

 - Ch4 - Divide and Conquer
 - Ch5 - Probabilistic Analysis and Randomized Algorithms

-You can find instructions for the code for each chapter in the readme inside each chapter folder.
+You can find instructions for the code for each chapter in the readme inside each folder.